 Overnight in Saigon

-Head out after breakfast to the Cu Chi Tunnels, where we see and experience the tunnel warfare carried out by the Viet Cong against the US military
+Head out after breakfast to the Cu Chi Tunnels, where we see and experience the tunnel warfare carried out by the Viet Cong against the US military in South Vietnam

-Visit the Ho Chi Minh Museum to really start getting in the mood for our Ultimate Leaders tour
+Visit the Ho Chi Minh Museum

-Head to the old American Embassy and see if we can climb up to “that place” where the last evacuations happened!
+#TRIP HIGHLIGHT# Head to the old American Embassy and see if we can climb up to “that place” where the last evacuations happened!

-Check out the war surplus market, YPT does love a good Soviet market but we’ll make do with looking for Vietnam War trinkets!
+Check out the war surplus market.
+YPT does love a good Soviet market but we’ll make do with looking for Vietnam War trinkets!

 Walk back through a traditional Vietnamese fishing village, and remind ourselves that fish definitely does smell like fish

 After lunch walk past Nha Trang Cathedral and visit the Thanh Dien Khanh Fortress, an old citadel designed by a French officer in the late 18th century